tydkdev/FavoriteColor/README.md

 ## Introduction

-An Angular 1.5 front-end web application.
-Application makes API calls to a Spring Boot RESTful microservice, backed by MongoDB.
+An Angular 1.5 front-end web application, which makes API calls to the [Favorite Color Service](https://github.com/garystafford/fav-color-service) Spring Boot RESTful microservice, backed by MongoDB.
 Part of an upcoming article on CI/CD with Spring Boot, HashiCorp product-line, and AWS.

 ## Quick Start

-To clone, build, test, and run the Favorite Color web application locally.
-Requires MongoDB to be pre-installed and running on port `27017`.
+To clone, build, test, and run this application locally, requires the [Favorite Color Service](https://github.com/garystafford/fav-color-service) is first running locally, on `http://localhost:8091`.

 ```bash
 git clone https://github.com/garystafford/fav-color-ngweb.git